 Paper recovery for recycling is a national success because of the commitment millions of Americans make each day to recycling at home, at work, or at school.

 Our industry’s success in paper recovery is largely attributed to the voluntary, market-driven product recovery system that we and so many others have fostered.
 The recovery rate for paper consumed in the U.S. has nearly doubled since 1990, when we first committed to setting and reaching paper recovery goals.
-The paper recovery rate remains strong, reaching or exceeding 63 percent each year since 2009.
-We realized the second-highest recovery rate for paper in 2014 at 65.4 percent.
+The paper recovery rate remains strong, reaching or exceeding 63 percent each year since 2009; reaching 66.8 percent in 2015.
 The annual achievements we are making in paper recovery continue to be above the trend line for AF&PA to achieve its goal of exceeding 70 percent paper recovery for recycling by 2020, as part of our sustainability initiative – Better Practices, Better Planet 2020.

 To support that goal, AF&PA has created a variety of free materials and resources to support paper recycling programs in communities, schools, and businesses.